Arnold and Nancy Allen with Dr. Francel

 Dr. Francel decided to become a doctor when he was in high school back in Toledo, Ohio.
 He got permission to accompany his family physician some in his practice so he could observe what being a physician was all about.
 Since that time, he has spent his entire adult life either training to help people or actually doing just that.

 No person has ever touched our lives and blessed us like Dr. Francel.
 As much as I am grateful for him saving my husband from what would have been certain death, I feel I am equally blessed just to have gotten acquainted with such a fine Christian man who has who has taught me much about faith.
 There is no person I admire more.
 Every day my husband and I thank God for him!
-Without Dr. Francel's surgery, my husband would be dead about 13 years now.
+Without Dr. Francel's surgery, my husband would have died almost 18 years ago.

-Dr. Francel is now retired from medical practice and just finished his studies for the ministry at seminary in two short years taking a compact schedule of classes.
+Dr. Francel is now retired from medical practice and is a minister, finishing seminary in two short years taking a compact schedule of classes.
 He now has a Master's in Divinity degree.
 He is also very active serving the Lord in his church and is enjoying spending quality time with his family.

 News Flash - Arnold is still tumor free!